nurshatfateh/MLSASocialProjects2/BlogPosts.md

 # 2. Current Challenges of Digital Accessibility & Possible Solutions
 <br>
 <img src="11.jpg" width="400"/><br>
 The capabilities of digital devices and services are increasing rapidly day by day.
 But sadly, it is not the same when it comes to digital accessibility.
 There are many challenges of ensuring digital accessibility.
-In this article, we will be discussing few of these challenges and possible solutions to overcome these challenges. <br><br>
+In this article, we will be discussing few of these challenges and possible solutions to overcome these challenges. <br><br><br>

 ## Challenges of Digital Accessibility
 <br>